lavalleedelgado/ClusterVentureCapital/README.md

 ### Industry clusters

 The economic development and policy literature offers no consensus on the definition of a "cluster".
-The US Cluster Mapping Project at Harvard Business School clusters NAICS codes by their geographic specialization and comanifestation.
-Future efforts will replicate those clusters, but in the meantime, I follow a rather rudimentary approach based on semantic proximity.
+The [US Cluster Mapping Project](https://clustermapping.us/content/cluster-mapping-methodology) at Harvard Business School clusters NAICS codes by their geographic specialization and comanifestation.
+Future efforts will replicate those clusters, but in the meantime, I pursue a rather rudimentary approach based on semantic proximity.

 | `pld_naics`   | type   |
 | ------------- | ------ |